 Whether you’re in the heat of a battle or in gentler place right now, I trust God will encourage you today through Psalm 63:1-8.

-4 Ways to Beat the Heat of Life
+4 Ways to get Through the Hard Times

 “I have seen You in the sanctuary and beheld Your power and glory.
 Because Your love is better than life, my lips glorify You.
 I will praise You as long as I live, and in Your name will lift up my hands.”
 Psalm 63:2-4